 Links Mentioned in This Episode

 - Emily’s E-mail

-- Personal Finance for PhDs: Subscribe to Mailing List
+- PF for PhDs Subscribe to Mailing List (Access Advice Document)

 Will You Please Introduce Yourself Further?

 06:50 Emily: I am delighted to have joining us on the Personal Finance for PhDs Podcast today Selena Cho.
 We are doing a budget breakdown today.
 So, we are going to hear how Selena manages her budget as a second-year graduate student at the University of Utah in Salt Lake City.
 So, Selena, welcome to the podcast.
 Will you please introduce yourself a little further for the listeners?

 07:09 Selena: Thanks for having me, Emily.
 Well, hello everyone.
 I’m Selena Cho.
 I’m currently a second-year PhD student studying mechanical engineering at the University of Utah.
 I did my undergrad at UMass Amherst in mechanical engineering, and I’m actually in a transition phase where I’m switching labs.

 07:27 Emily: We’re here to talk about your finances in Salt Lake City.
 So, please tell us more about your income and who’s in your household and those kinds of details.

 07:38 Selena: So, I currently live in Salt Lake City.
 I’m originally from Boston.
 I grew up there all my life.
 And currently, I’m funded by the NSF GRFP.
 So, that’s $34K a year.
 And right now I live with my boyfriend and two other roommates in a four-bed, two-bath.
 The total rent is $2,500, and Sam and I are paying $600 each because we’re sharing a room.

 08:06 Emily: Okay.
 Sorry, let me get this straight.
 You have four bedrooms and four people, but you are sharing a room.